tensorflow/tfjs-examples/sentiment/README.md

   tensorboard (by default: http://localhost:6006) to view the loss and accuracy curves.

-  The links below point to TensorBoard.dev training los for various model
+  The links below point to TensorBoard.dev training loss for various model
   types:

   - [`multihot`](https://tensorboard.dev/experiment/8Ltk9awdQVeEdIqmZF6UZg/#scalars)